 I admit to owning a number of these collapsible lanterns.
 They use 30 different LEDS and are powered by AA batteries, including rechargeables.
 Instead of a switch, you turn these lanterns on by extending the lantern from its collapsed condition.
 There are many different brands available but I have not found much difference between them.
 Shop by price.
-As of this writing, the price for 2 lanterns for $12.99 with free prime shipping.
 For more, choices, click here.

 This flashlight is amazing.
 It throws a strong beam that can also be adjusted by pulling out the head to create a smaller, more focused light.
 Because it requires just a single AA battery, it is lightweight and feels comfortable to use in spite of its small size.
 It even has a clip so you can clip it to a belt or inside a pocket.
 At the time of this writing, this one is less than $3.50 with free shipping.
 I am hooked on these Mini-Crees and own at least a dozen.

 This makes a great clothesline!
 An ideal all-around utility cord in the field, paracord is tough and long lasting.
 It is made from 550-pound test nylon and features a seven-strand core for maximum strength.
 Also, it is manufactured in the United States.
 Note that some colors may be more expensive than others.
 Need ideas?
 See 44 Really Cool Uses of Paracord for Survival.